May Day was born and raised in the streets of Chicago

 Although the May Day general strike was generally peaceful, two days later things took a violent turn at the McCormick Reaper Works factory, where police clashed with strikers, leaving two dead and many more injured.

-The next day, May 4, 1886, a public meeting was held at the Haymarket Square, where roughly 3,000 people converged.
-A number of speakers including Parsons and radical labor activist August Spies addressed the crowd under a light and steady rain.
+The next day, May 4, 1886, a public meeting was held at Haymarket Square, where roughly 3,000 people converged.
+A number of speakers including Parsons and radical labor activist August Spies addressed the crowd under a light but steady rain.

 As the speeches wrapped up, a large group of police moved in to disperse the meeting.
 During the commotion, an unidentified individual threw a bomb into the crowd.
 Officers began to fire indiscriminately.
 What is now known as the Haymarket Massacre left at least 12 dead, though the exact number of casualties among demonstrators is still unknown.

-The Red Scare and activist witch hunt that followed did great damage to the labor movement in the United States, and led to Parsons, Spies, and other agitators being hung from the gallows.
+The red scare and activist witch hunt that followed did great damage to the labor movement in the United States, and led to Parsons, Spies, and other agitators being hung from the gallows.
 But in many ways the Haymarket tragedy also set the grounds for May 1 as a worldwide day of action for workers' rights.

 In 1888, the American Federation of Labor (formerly the FOTLU) called another general strike on May 1, 1890, to again demand an eight-hour workday.
-After receiving a letter from AFL president Samuel Gompers, the Second International of the world's socialists meeting in Paris in 1889 backed the call, designating May 1 as a universal international workers' day, citing the legacy of the Haymarket Massacre.
+After receiving a letter from AFL president Samuel Gompers, the Second International of the world's Socialists meeting in Paris in 1889 backed the call, designating May 1 as a universal international workers' day, citing the legacy of the Haymarket Massacre.

 That first international May Day of 1890 saw demonstrations spanning the globe, from more than two dozen European cities to Peru, Chile, and Cuba.